tinmarr/dotfiles/README.md

 ## GPG

 Currently I use a GPG key that expires every month.

-To generate a new one do:
+#### To generate a new one:

 ```shell
 gpg --full-generate-key